Joan Pringle: Career

 Pringle's acting career began on the stage.
 She debuted on Broadway as Rosita in a 1970 production of Camino Real.
 That same year, Pringle portrayed Edith in the musical Operation Sidewinder by Sam Shepard.

 She was under contract as a Universal Studios player in 1973.
 Pringle made her screen debut that year, appearing as a pregnant woman giving birth to a premature baby in Emergency!
 Pringle had a recurring role as Diana, the lawyer wife of Mark Sanger on crime drama Ironside.
 She portrayed Esther, a friend of Erin Walton who is turned down for a job because of her race, in The Waltons.

 Pringle was prolific in the 1970s, making appearances on Sanford and Son (1974), Kojak (1974), The Bionic Woman (1977), and Starsky & Hutch (1978).
 In That's My Mama, she replaced Lynne Moody as Tracy Curtis Taylor for season 2 in 1975.
 Pringle recurred as nurse Beryl Keynes in Rafferty (1977).
 She also appeared in a Barnaby Jones episode, “The Deadly Valentine” (03/31/1977).
 Pringle was Christella in the movie J.D.'s Revenge (1976) along with Glynn Turman and Louis Gossett, Jr.

 Starting in 1978, she portrayed Sybil Buchanan, a high school vice principal, in The White Shadow.
 After actor Ed Bernard left the series, Pringle's character became the new principal.
-While appearing on The White Shadow, Pringle played Polly Dawson on Soap.
 She continued playing Sybil until the series ended in 1981.
 Pringle stated she struggled finding substantive roles after The White Shadow ended.
 During the 1980s Pringle guest starred on L.A.
 Law (1987), Simon & Simon (1988) and Moonlighting (1989).

 She starred as Ruth Marshall in the daytime drama Generations from 1989 to 1991 for NBC.
 Other soap opera roles include General Hospital and The Bold and the Beautiful.
 Pringle appeared as Gwen Singleton, the boss of Barbara Eden's character, in Visions of Murder (1993) and its sequel Eyes of Terror (1994).
 Pringle also guest-appeared in a Season 1 episode of Friends as Dr. Oberman in "The One with the Sonogram at the End."

 In film, Pringle portrayed housekeeper Sara in Original Sin (2001) and a judge in Tyler Perry's Daddy's Little Girls (2006).
 On Girlfriends, Pringle had a recurring role as Carol Hart, the mother of Tracee Ellis Ross's character Joan Clayton.
 Pringle also portrayed Flex Alexander's mother, Eunice, on the sitcom One on One.
 Following her stint on Girlfriends, Pringle appeared in television series Being Mary Jane (2014) and feature film The Lost City (2022).